Virtual Teaching Assistants (TAs)

-This calendar shows the availability of virtual GEP TAs to provide students with real time support in GEP activities and research.
+This calendar shows the availability of GEP Virtual TAs that provide students with real time support in GEP activities and research.
 Click on the TA’s name in the calendar for information on their expertise or scroll down to Meet the GEP Virtual TAs.

 Hi!
-I go to school in West Michigan.
-It’s been a really fun and rewarding experience to assist and learn from various students’ projects and I’m glad I can help students to overcome and resolve issues that I used to face before.
-In my free time when weather permits, I like spending my time outdoors hiking, biking, or just catching some sunshine.
-My expertise of GEP projects includes Understanding Eukaryotic Genes Modules, TSS Annotation, Coding Exon Annotation, Pathways Project, F-Element Annotation and BLAST.
+I go to school in Michigan.
+It’s been a really fun and rewarding experience to assist and learn from various students’ projects.
+I’m glad I can help students overcome and resolve similar issues that I used to struggle before.
+In my free time, I like spending my time outdoors such as hiking, biking, or just getting some vitamin D, but I also enjoy finding new food places too.
+Looking forward to working with you and learn new things about your gene.

 Hi, my name is Christina, but I go by ’Stina!
 I’m currently attending UCSC pursuing my dreams to be on the front lines of positive environmental impacts using science, whether that be in genomic research, bioremediation, or as a professor.
 I completed my first gene annotation project in 2017 and I seem to still be learning even now, as there are seemingly endless opportunities for growth.
 As someone who struggled plenty along the way to becoming a GEP TA, I hope I can use my experiences and knowledge to help others see the sense and beauty in all the madness that is genome annotation.